whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/how-to/readme.md

 4. Install kubectl
 5. [Install helm](Instal-Helm.md)

-## How to setup basic monitoring in cloud?
+## How to Setup Basic Monitoring in Cloud?

-## How to Setup your personal cloud?
+## How to Setup Your Personal Cloud?

-## How to access AWS EC2?
+## How to Access AWS EC2?

-## How to setup ssh and clone github repository through ssh?
+## How to Setup Ssh and Clone Github Repository through Ssh?

 1. Create ssh - key
 ``` ssh-keygen -t rsa ```
 2. copy the generated RSA content to ssh settings in github dashboard.
 3. eval `ssh-agent`